mstksg/inCode/copy/entries/regexp.md

 => "cdcdcdcd"
 ```

-except we also include a "post-processing" to get the length of the number of
+except we also include a "post-processing" process to get the length of the
-repetitions.
+number of repetitions.

 Here's another handy regexp that matches on a digit between 0 to 9, and the
 result is the digit `Int` itself: